What types of usage are possible in a condo unit if I buy one?

 How is the condo transferred into the buyer’s own name & are there any associated costs?

 Changing the ownership of a title deed (chanote) from that of the developer or private seller into the buyer’s name happens same day at the provincial or local branch of the Thai government’s Departments of Lands.
-Generally, the buyer just has to settle the outstanding balance of the purchase price of the condo along with their share of the fee for transferring the property while the vendor takes care of their portion of the transfer fee in addition to paying withholding tax and, as applicable, either of specific business tax or stamp duty.
+Generally, negotiations start at 50/50 between buyer and seller on all transfer fees, income tax, stamp duty, other land office fee’s, but these can be open to negotiation depending on the price and deal agreed.
+There are certain cases where the buyer or the seller is responsible for all these costs but generally there are split 50/50.
 Whereupon, for their troubles, the buyer will receive a new freehold condominium title deed (referred to as an Or Chor 2) in their own name with a second identical copy retained by the Land Office.

 What are my responsibilities & rights as the owner of a condo in Thailand?